Diabetic Eye Screening

 Eye Examination for Diabetic Patients

-Diabetic patients should still see us for full eye examination, usually at least every 1 year.
+Diabetic patients should still see us for full eye examination, usually every 6 months.

 Please contact us if you have any questions.